Massimo Bottura: Ascension

 In 2002, Bottura received his first Michelin star, followed by the second in 2006 and the third in 2012.

 In 2011, again in Modena, he took over the restaurant Franceschetta58.
 It provides a more casual dining experience than his first restaurant, serving local ingredients in a convivial atmosphere.

 In 2013, he participated in the Year of Italian Culture in the United States and was featured in an episode of the fifth season of the TV series Il Testimone, hosted by Pif.

 He is one of the ten directors of the training center Basque Culinary Center.

 In 2015, he was the featured chef in the first episode of the Netflix documentary Chef's Table.

 In October 2016, he was named one of The Greats by The New York Times.

 In 2018, Gucci Osteria da Massimo Bottura opened in Florence with the aim of honoring the union between local traditions and multicultural encounters.
 The restaurant was awarded its first Michelin Star in 2019.
 In February 2019, Bottura worked in collaboration with W Hotels to open Torno Subito at W Dubai - The Palm on Palm Jumeirah.
 At the beginning of 2020, Gucci Osteria da Massimo Bottura also opened location in Beverly Hills, California.
 More locations followed: Tokyo (August 2021) and Seoul (February 2022).
 In 2024, he opened Torno Subito in Singapore, in collaboration with COMO Group, and a few months later also Torno Subito Miami.

 In 2019 he was named among Time magazine's 100 Most Influential People.
 In May of the same year he opened a new concept of hospitality together with his wife, Casa Maria Luigia, a guest house in an 18th-century property in the Emilian countryside.
 In 2024, the guest house obtained three Michelin keys.

 In June 2020, together with other chefs, architects, Nobel Prize winners in economics and leaders of international organizations, he signed the appeal for a purple economy ("For a cultural renaissance of the economy") published in Corriere della Sera, El País and Le Monde.

 In June 2021, Bottura reopened the restaurant Cavallino in collaboration with Ferrari and the architect and designer India Mahdavi.

+In September 2026, Casa Maria Luigia made its debut in The 50 Best Hotels at No.18, also receiving the “Highest New Entry Award 2026”, presented to the hotel that achieves the highest ranking among all properties entering the list for the first time that year.